-The 3.0 ha (approximately) site between the canal, A53 and Maer Lane and the 5.7ha (approximately) site north-west of Maer Lane between the canal and the A53, both identified on Map 3 may be developed for housing to support the economic development proposals advanced through policy S.M1.
+The 3.0 ha (approximately) site between the canal, A53 and Maer Lane and the 5.7ha (approximately) site north-west of Maer Lane between the canal and the A53, both identified on Map 3 may be developed for housing provided they come forward as part of a comprehensive master plan proposal and involve a cross-subsidy package for the marina advanced through policy S.M1.
 Their release for housing is conditional upon the development of the marina and associated tourism and leisure facilities proceeding, and appropriate agreement(s) may be required that would, among others, set out phasing arrangements that ensure this relationship is adhered to.